Irish paper money

 The Yeats '20 Punt' became increasingly common in circulation in the late 1980s.

-Yeats £20 Note Security Features
+Yeats Irish 20 Pound Note Security Features

 Metallic Thread: A metallic security thread is embedded in the paper slightly to the right of center when the note is viewed from the face side.
 This was a standard security feature used in banknotes of the time.

-Ultra Violet Activity - UV light
+Ultra Violet Activity - UV Light

 The centre section of the face and reverse of the Yeats twenty pound note flouresces under UV light.

-Yeats Twenty Pound Note Circulation 1980-1992
+Irish 20 Pound Note Circulation 1980-1992

 The Yeats 20 pound note was the fourth denomination of Series B banknotes to enter circulation and it remained in use for 12 years.
 In 1992 the £20 note was the first denomination to be withdrawn from circulation and to be replaced with the new design Series C £20 note, which entered circulation on 6 November 1992.